 We held two ewe lambs back(Gezelle & Genieve) and a ram lamb(Galen) from 2016 and got all 8 of our girls bred in November 2016.
 Between March and April 2017, we had a total of 17 lambs from the 8 ewes (3 sets of triplets, 3 sets of twins and 2 singles).

 Once again, we held back 4 ewe lambs (Lazette, Lena, Livia & Lovie) as breeding stock.
 We bred our mature ewes to Lazarus (a ram born in 2017) in Dec.
-'17 for lambing in April/May 2018, and will breed our 4 ewe lambs in late February 2018 for fall lambing, but none of them got bred.
+'17 for lambing in April/May 2018, and tried to breed our 4 ewe lambs in late February 2018 for fall lambing, but none of them got bred.
 What we discovered was that they are not entirely year-round breeders as some have advertised.
 While we may have had some success with the mature ewes, ewe lambs do not breed as easily the closer it gets to spring.
 So going forward, we will breed the younger ewes in December and the older ewes in January, to space out the births a bit.

 We made something called “lambing jugs” the first year.
 Lambing jugs are just small enclosures where the ewe can go to give birth away from the flock and then have a day or two to bond with her lambs before going back out to be with the flock.
-These lambing jugs worked great and we have now used them 3 years in a row.
+These lambing jugs worked great and we have now used them for the past 3 years.
 If we see the ewe going into labor, we gently move her into one of the pens where she can have her babies in a safe, clean place and we can assist if need be.
 We feed and water and provide minerals and lots of time for mom to bond with her babies (usually 1-2 days) before turning them all out to be with the flock.

 Since the lambing jugs are right next to the main living quarters, the other sheep can come and visit those sheep in the lambing jugs, which also helps to reduce stress for the new mom as flocking animals do not like to be separated from their flockmates.